swapnali12345/Car-Rental-System/README.md

     </div>
 </div>

 4)Reservation:Car information is displayed in explore page and User can see the car that are available and based on that user can reserve the car.
-Example of the car reservation is shown in fig.7

-Fig. 7.
-Reservation Page User Interface

 5)PDF Recipt: To make a successful reservation credit card information is required. we have used an javascript validation library to validate the credit card information.
-After that pdf receipt is generated we have used a TCPDF library which is a vastly used open source PHP library for generating PDF documents[5].
-Credit car information is as in Fig. 8 and pdf generates is as in Fig. 9.
+After that pdf receipt is generated we have used a TCPDF library which is a vastly used open source PHP library for generating PDF documents.

-Fig. 8.
-Credit Card User Interface

-Fig. 9.
-PDF receipt generation
 6)Feedback: After a sucessful rental by a user he has the option to give feedback to the business and the business manager can view the feedback to see if any changes are required in business operations.
-As can be seen in Fig. 10 the feedback also provides a custom test box for user comments.
+The feedback also provides a custom test box for user comments.

-Fig. 10.
-Feedback User Interface.
 Database implementation: Based on the ERD diagram the car rental sytem will need various tables created for proper working.
 They are as follows
 Customers:
 •	 Customer ID, name, address, DOB, email, license number are entered in front end form and stored.